uhasker/getting-things-done-in-next-js/src/chapter1/08-functional-thinking.md

 > We recommend that you try to reason through this `reduce` for a deeper understanding of this topic.

-Note that unlike `map` and `filter`, you should use `reduce` sparingly as it's very easy to write convoluted code with `reduce`.
+Note that unlike `map` and `filter`, you should use `reduce` sparingly as it's very easy to write _very convoluted_ code with `reduce`.
+If you find yourself writing extremely complicated `reduce` expressions, you should consider using for loops and if statements instead.

 ### More Higher-Order Functions

-While `map`, `filter` and `reduce` are the best known higher-order functions, JavaScript defines many more.
+While `map`, `filter` and `reduce` are the most known higher-order functions, JavaScript defines many more.
 It is worthwhile to get to know them since they will make a lot of tasks easier.

 The `find` method returns the first element in an array that satisfies some predicate: